davidwmartin/dwm_gentunes/readme.md

 Just sketching out ideas at the moment.
 End goal is to be able to analyze a melody that's played live, and generate a backing track automatically.

+This component is for analyzing what key you're in, and potentially defining chord progressions.
+Synthesis will be handled externally to this project most likely.

 ## Gotchas to watch for